microcks/microcks-testcontainers-dotnet/README.md

 The `TestResult` gives you access to all details regarding success of failure on different test cases.

+In addition, you can use the `GetMessagesForTestCaseAsync()` method to retrieve the messages exchanged during the test.

 **Important:** You must host the API on a port that is accessible from the Microcks container.
 If your tests are using WebApplicationFactory, the API is hosted on an in-memory server and does not expose a port.

 One way to do this is to specify a URL to the WebApplication.
 However, this requires not to use the minimal hosting model (Program.cs without Main and without Startup.cs).